zvrba/SortingNetworks/README.md

 # Benchmarks

 Raw benchmark data with excel file used to generate the report are in [BenchmarkResults](BenchmarkResults).
-Main results are presented [here (PDF)](BenchmarkResults/Analysis.pdf) and are commented on in the next sections.
-(Section titles correspond to page headers / XLS sheet names.)
+Main results with comments are presented [here (PDF)](BenchmarkResults/Analysis.pdf) with additional comments below.

 I couldn't figure out how to coerce BenchmarkDotNet into treating the baseline as additive overhead instead of, well, _baseline_.
 (Actually, that's what `[IterationSetup]` and `[IterationCleanup]` are for, but they come with a warning that they could spoil results